Code-Institute-Submissions/dhamma1991-milestone-project-3/README.md

 7. Edit and Delete buttons
 8. An embedded YouTube video
 #### Rank Number of the Track
 This is determined by combining the index of the track loop, added to the current pagination.
 For example, if the user clicks ‘Next’ to view tracks 6 through 10, the rank number ‘6’ is determined by adding the loop index of that track (1) to the current pagination value (in this case 5).
-If the user clicks ‘Next’ again to see tracks 11 through 15, then the pagination values of 10 will be added to the loop indexes on the page to get the values 11 to 15
+If the user clicks ‘Next’ again to see tracks 11 through 15, then the pagination values of 10 will be added to the loop indexes on the page to get the values 11 to 15.
 #### Artist and Track Title
-Determined by the ‘tracks’ passed through from the backend
+Determined by the ‘tracks’ passed through from the backend.
 #### Like Button and Like Count
 The ‘Like Button’ is technically a form, with a submit button that goes to the upvote_track view within app.py.
-This view simply increments the upvote_count of the selected track by 1.
+This view increments the upvote_count of the selected track by 1.
 The upvote button knows which track to modify by being tied to track.id.
 The icon used to represent a ‘Like’ (a thumbs-up icon common to the internet) is a Material Icon.
+Some JavaScript ensues that once the user ‘Likes’ a track, the scroll of the page stays on the track they just Liked.
+The JavaScript also depends on a bit of Flask functionality, you can read more details on this in the [Like Scroll Script section](#like-scroll-script) of this readme.
 #### Name of User Who Submitted and Date Submitted
 Retrieved from the track object and passed through to the template similarly to the artist and track title.
 #### Edit and Delete Buttons
-The Edit and Delete buttons take the user to the edit or delete confirmation pages respectively for the selected track.
-More information about the Edit and Delete functionality can be found here (Edit) and here (Delete) link
+The Edit and Delete buttons take the user to the edit pages or delete confirmation pages respectively for the tracks.
+More information about the Edit and Delete functionality can be found [here for Edit](#edit-functionality) and [here for Delete](#delete-functionality).
 #### Embedded YouTube Video
 The embedded YouTube videos that load initially are not technically videos at all, but image thumbnails.
 When the user clicks on the thumbnail, the YouTube video loads in its place.
 This was done to save on the user’s bandwidth, since loading 5 YouTube videos on a page simultaneously is very likely to affect the overall load time of the page.
 The image is made to look like a video by using css to generated a play icon.

 This functionality is accomplished using a very nice piece of JavaScirpt courtesy of [this article](https://webdesign.tutsplus.com/tutorials/how-to-lazy-load-embedded-youtube-videos--cms-26743).
-I modified the CSS provided by the article (that styles the YouTube image) to fit with SCSS syntax, but the modifications to the JavaScript itself were minor.
+I modified the CSS provided by the article (CSS that styles the YouTube image) to fit with SCSS syntax, but the modifications to the JavaScript itself were minor.
 The images are responsive, and scale down to always fit the viewport’s width, scaling up to a maximum of 730px width, which fits with the layout of the page on larger viewport sizes.
 The video that loads in place of the image when the image is clicked on is sized to match the image’s size.
 #### Pagination System
 There are 5 tracks per page.
 If more than 5 tracks meet the criteria of the user’s current filter, then they will be available via pagination.
 In order to navigate through the tracks, the user can click the ‘Next’ and ‘Previous’ buttons located at the bottom of the charts page just above the footer.
 The Next and Previous buttons display dynamically; the Next button will not display if the user has reached the end of the list of tracks, and the Previous button will not display if the user is at the beginning of the list.

 The pagination system is implemented using session variables, which get passed through to the template.
 This means that in some use cases, the pagination gets saved, meaning the user won’t always go back to the first 5 tracks.
 For example, if the user clicks the ‘Next’ button 3 times, and then decides to edit track 20, they probably do not want to be taken back to the first 5 tracks once they finish editing and return to the charts page.
 Rather, the pagination they were on is saved, and they go back to the 5 tracks they were viewing before clicking ‘Edit’.
 #### Filter System
 Users are able to filter the tracks on the chart page by decade.
 Users are able to choose between the various decades by manipulating the decade filter box at the top of the page.
-The decades available range from music from before 1950, to each decade up to and encompassing the present day.
+The decades available range from music released before 1950, to each decade up to and encompassing the present decade.

-The decade filter system uses a combined jQuery/Flask solution in order to get the correct list of tracks for the user and ensure the decade filter displays the correct text matching the user’s selection.
+The decade filter system uses a combined jQuery/Flask solution in order to get the correct list of tracks for the user and ensure the decade filter displays the correct text, matching the user’s selection.

-The decade filter dropdown on the frontend is a HTML select element populated by an option for each decade.
+The decade filter on the frontend is a HTML select element populated by an option for each decade.
 A jQuery event listener awaits a change on the select, and goes to get_tracks (the view that goes to the charts page), passing through the value the user selected via the select box to the get_tracks view.
-This value is then used to determine which tracks to show, by filtering the results of tracks_collection.find  by the decade, using the value for the ‘Year’ field of the tracks objects.
+This value is then used to determine which tracks to show, by filtering the results of tracks_collection.find()  by the decade, using the value for the ‘Year’ field of the tracks objects.

 I personally find the switch statement used by the jQuery to pass the decade value to get_tracks a bit cumbersome.
 However, the value of the select box cannot be passed directly into url_for(get_tracks), since JavaScript cannot be evaluated in Jinja.
 An alternative would be to [use AJAX](https://stackoverflow.com/questions/36143283/pass-javascript-variable-to-flask-url-for), but AJAX was beyond the scope of this project.